 The Tigress was curious as the Langurs around were disturbed, the alarm calls were loud and disturbing.
 She is identified by the two red spots in her right eye.
 She is around three years old.
-She is the cub of the tigress which occupies the Sukhi Patiya area, first litter.
+She is the cub of the tigress which occupies the Sukhi Patiya area, second litter.
 She is also known as Dotty Krishna!.
-She occupies the Sehara in Magdhi area.
+She occupies the Sehara in the Magdhi area.

 The Black Maned Kalahari Male Lion, surrounded by vegetation of the desert and bathed in the glow of the golden light.

 These young cheetah brothers patrol a huge area of the Linyati area from Kwando, Selinda and Dumatau.

 Lets do our best; to protect them!!
 August 10

 Lycaon pictus/ wild dog/ Painted wild dog; is a canid found only in Africa, especially in savannas and lightly wooded areas.
 Now, only about 3,000–5,500 are found in eastern and southern Africa.
 The African wild dog is an endangered species, due to habitat loss and poaching.
 It uses very large territories (so can persist only in large wildlife protected areas), and it is strongly affected by competition with larger carnivores that rely on the same prey base, particularly the lion and the spotted hyena.
 Source: wikipedia